 Gifts From Your Kitchen

 Because it offers so many options, food can serve as a wonderful gift for a large group.
 You can give something homemade or buy an item in bulk at the grocery store.
 Homemade treats such as cookies and brownies, for instance, will please a crowd and cost little in the way of ingredients.
-You can also make muffins, granola, jams, truffles, soup mixes or any other variety of goods.
-Add a handwritten label or tag to personalize the gift for each person.
+You can also make muffins, granola, jams, truffles, soup mixes or any other variety of goods; add a handwritten label or tag to personalize the gift for each person.

 Homemade Spa Products

-You can craft bath oils, body scrubs and other spa items at home with only a few ingredients.
+You can craft small gift ideas like bath oils, body scrubs and other spa items at home with only a few ingredients.
 Body scrubs, for example, generally require only sea salt or brown sugar and an essential oil such as lavender or eucalyptus.
 You can make a large batch and divide the product into jars.
 Bath bombs, bubble bath and dissolving bath salts also make great gifts, as do homemade lotions and soaps.

 If you would rather buy presents, put together treat bags appropriate for the occasion.
 Buy a package of small cellophane bags and fill them with candy, bookmarks, pens or any other small gift that befits the recipients.
 You might include balloons and crayons for children or stress relievers and key chains for coworkers.

 Cards and Certificates

 Gift certificates can also serve as inexpensive gifts.
 Most businesses, whether a small local store or a national chain, offer gift certificates.
-Some sell certificates in denominations as low as $5.
-You can also make your own.
+Some sell certificates in denominations as low as $5, and you can also make your own.
 Give each person a certificate for a service you are willing to offer.
 You can include baby-sitting, cleaning, running errands or any other service the recipients would appreciate.